Kay-ddggxh/woohoo-haiku/README.md

 ![ERD](https://res.cloudinary.com/kay-ddggxh/image/upload/v1669304695/woohoo_haiku/images/readme/wireframes_erd/ERD-with-tanka.jpg)

+### Custom Model

+Both models ``Haiku`` and ``Tanka`` are based on a simple blog tutorial project by Code Institute (see [Credits](#referencesdocumentationtutorials) for reference).
+However, the models have been altered to fit the needs of this project better.
+This includes reducing the amount of fields in both models, as well as adding helper methods (``def approved_tankas``, ``def save``) to aid certain functions of the site.

+As required by the assessment criteria for this project, one custom model (the ``Tag`` model) was added which was not covered by Code Institute's tutorial.

 ### CRUD

 The CRUD principle was the heart of the design process for this project.
 For a detailed description of all CRUD features see [Features](#features)